Chapter 13 Bankruptcy: Your Lifeline to Stop Foreclosure and Save Your Home

 Key Takeaways

-• Eligibility requirements include having steady income and not exceeding debt limits of $419,275 for unsecured and $1,257,850 for secured debts
+- Eligibility requirements: Chapter 13 is available to those with steady income and debt within specified limits ($419,275 for unsecured and $1,257,850 for secured debts).

 Understanding Chapter 13 Bankruptcy